Henny Penny (manufacturer)

-Henny Penny is an American manufacturer of commercial grade food equipment based in Eaton, Ohio.
-The company was founded in 1957 and employs over 500 people.
-Notable clients include KFC, Wendy's, McDonald's, Chick-fil-A and Chicken Licken.
+Henny Penny Corporation is an American manufacturer of premium commercial grade food equipment based in Eaton, Ohio.
+The company was founded in 1957 and currently employs over 1,000 people.
+Clients include KFC, Wendy's, McDonald's, Chick-fil-A and Chicken Licken.
 The company became employee-owned in 2015.

 Products

 Evolution Elite Open Fryer

 In 2009, Henny Penny introduced a reduced-oil capacity technology with the Evolution Elite Open Fryer, a deep fat fryer using 30 lbs. of frying oil in the vat instead of the previous 50 lbs.

+Velocity Series Pressure Fryer

+Launched in 2017, Henny Penny introduced a new reduced-oil pressure fryer called the Velocity (along with an open fryer variant).
+This cooker model featured 8-head capacity for chicken frying, automatic oil replenishment and a similar automatic oil filtration system to the Evolution Elite.
+It uses 25% less oil than competitive cookers and uses either electric heating or gas heating.

+F5 Open Fryer

+In 2023, Henny Penny released an updated reduced-oil capacity fryer called the F5 Fryer.
+The F5 features intuitive touchscreen controls that significantly reduces training time for users.
+The F5's quick filtering cycle is only 3 minutes long, which is faster than any other commercial fryer can filter.

 Awards

 Henny Penny has received several awards from industry associations and customers.